It’s time to face the facts. Not everyone likes frosting.

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 14, 2012.
-Last updated: April 5, 2022 at 13:26 pm.
+Last updated May 16, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Nikki Cervone

 Nikki Cervone is a full-time cheesemonger and specialty foods buyer living in Pittsburgh.
 Nikki holds an AAS in baking/pastry from Westmoreland County Community College, a BA in Communications from Duquesne University, and an MLA in Gastronomy from Boston University.
 When she's not nibbling on her favorite cheeses or testing a batch of cupcakes, Nikki enjoys a healthy dose of yoga, wine, hiking, singing in the shower, and chocolate.
 Lots of chocolate.